IoanaLivia/IntroductionToRobotics/README.md

     + Initially, we have 0.

     + Update  it  when  the  game  is  done.
-Highest  possible  scoreshould be achieved by starting at a higher level.
+Highest  possible  score should be achieved by starting at a higher level.

     + Save the top 5+ values in EEPROM with name and score.

   * *Settings* :
     + Enter name: The name should be shown in highscore.
 (Can also be displayed somewhere else too.)

     + Starting  level:  Set  the  starting  level  value.
 The  idea  is  to be able to start from a higher level as well.
 Can be replaced with difficulty.

     + LCD contrast control (optional, it replaces the potentiome-ter).
 Save it to eeprom.